Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Results and discussion

-\subsection{Validation of the trapped-electron detection algorithm: calculation of the ionization balance}
+\subsection{Validation of the trapped-electron detection algorithm: consistency within the simulation and benchmark against atomic-kinetic calculations}

+In order to validate the electron-trapping detection algorithm that we have established, we aim to compare its predictions.
+To this end, we will use a two-fold approach, checking the self-consistency of the simulations and benchmarking the obtained results against real atomic-kinetic calculations, to establish their validity for calculating Stark-broadened spectra.

-In order to validate the electron-trapping detection algorithm that we have established, we aim to compare its predictions with those from a different independent method, consistent with the \FMD framework.
-In this regard, we note that this algorithm can additionally be used to determine the number of electrons that are trapped by an ion.
+To check the self-consistency within the simulation, we will compare the predictions from the electron-trapping detection algorithm with a different independent method, consistent with the \FMD framework.
+In this regard, we note that the new algorithm presented in this work can additionally be used to estimate the number of electrons that are trapped by an ion.
 As such, using this algorithm, one can easily determine the fractional population of different ion charge states in the plasma at given conditions and therefore obtain the corresponding ionization balance.
+It should be noted that this is not the main purpose of the proposed algorithm, which is intended to select meaningful field sequences for line broadening calculations.
+While it is possible to use it to determine the mean charge in some simple configurations (e.g. $Z=2$ ions), it is not expected to be an accurate method for determining this metric in higher charge systems.

 Nevertheless, the plasma ionization balance can also be obtained from the analysis of the ion potential energy distribution.
 In a \FMD simulation with a given set of conditions, one can easily obtain the potential energy distribution of the plasma particles at any given time.
 By averaging over a sufficient number of instants and a sufficient number of simulation runs starting with different initial conditions ($\sim 10$), it is possible to obtain a good statistical representation of this distribution.